mikke89/RmlUiDoc/pages/cpp_manual/decorators.md

 #### Defining the decorator's properties

 Each decorator instancer holds a complete property specification for the decorators it creates.
 In its constructor, the custom instancer has the opportunity to add properties and shorthands to its specification by using the protected functions `RegisterProperty()` and `RegisterShorthand()`.
-For detailed documentation on defining properties, see the documentation on [registering custom properties](rcss.html#defining-custom-properties).
-Note that [custom property parsers](rcss.html#defining-custom-value-parsers) registered with `Rml::StyleSheetSpecification` can be used in decorator property specifications.
+For detailed documentation on defining properties, see the documentation on [registering user-defined properties](rcss.html#user-defined-properties).
+Note that [user-defined property parsers](rcss.html#user-defined-value-parsers) registered with `Rml::StyleSheetSpecification` can be used in decorator property specifications.

 The following is an example decorator defining a simple property specification: